fresns/docs/wiki/en-US/guide/install.md

 ```
 :::

+> If the `.env` change does not take effect because the configuration value was cached by the system, please delete the cached file `/bootstrap/cache/config.php`.

 ### Trusted Proxies

 If you are running as a proxy, you need to configure `.env` trusted IP information, multiple separated by English commas.